PySimpleGUI/PySimpleGUI/docs/cookbook.md

     import PySimpleGUI27 as sg

-There is a short section in the Readme with instruction on installing PySimpleGUI
+There is a short section in the main documentation at http://www.PySimpleGUI.org with instructions on installing PySimpleGUI.

-If you like this Cookbook, then you'll LOVE the 100+ sample programs that are just like these.
+If you like this Cookbook, then you'll LOVE the 170+ sample programs that are just like these.
 You'll find them in the GitHub at http://www.PySimpleGUI.com.
 These Recipes are simply several of those programs displayed in document format.

-# Experimental repl.it Embedded Windows

-You'll find a few of these Recipes are running in your browser window using PySimpleGUIWeb.
-They are included so that you can immediately play around with the SDK before installing one of the PySimpleGUI variants on your computer.

-This is a new capability for PySimpleGUI that has only very recently been started.
-Only a few of the elements are operational using PySimpleGUIWeb.
-So, be prepared for some bugs.
-It's got a ways to go, but still seemed valuable to include.

 # Copy these design patterns!